derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 - An array of books.

-It returns a number that represents the number of books _that are currently checked out of the library._ This number can be found by looking at the first transaction in the `borrows` key of each book.
-If the transaction says the book has not been returned (i.e. `returned: false`), the book has been borrowed.
+It returns a _number_ that represents the number of books _that are currently checked out of the library._ This number can be found by looking at the first transaction object in the `borrows` array of each book.
+If the transaction says the book has not been returned (i.e. `returned: false`), the book is currently being borrowed.

 **Example:**